ASFOpenSARlab/opensarlab-docs/docs/user-guides/conda_environments.md

 <!-- OpenSARlab comes with a default base conda environment in which very little software is installed.
 Users must create conda environments in which to run Jupyter Notebooks or Python scripts. -->

-There are currently 5 conda environments provided by ASF to run the notebooks in our library:
+Following 5 conda environments are provided by ASF to run the notebooks in our library:

 1. rtc_analysis
 1. insar_analysis